 We are located in Northeast Indiana on 30 acres of rolling hills.
 Our facility was designed with the safety and happiness of the horse in mind.
 We pride ourselves on taking excellent care of our horses.
-Owner/manager, Sarah Randolph, has 25 years of experience with horses and riding and is continually learning to further enhance the qualities of our breeding program, horses, and training methods.
+Owner/manager, Sarah Randolph, has 25 years of experience with horses and riding and is continually attending seminars and conferences to further enhance the qualities of our breeding program, horses, and training methods.

 Nathan Randolph is an avid outdoorsman and can be seen working around the farm on a daily basis.
 Whether it is maintenance of the grounds, repairing of a tractor, or building a tackroom - he can do it all!

 Our horses live outside on pasture for much of the year, but are handled daily for twice daily feeding in the barn.
 Each pasture is on a substantial hillside, creating strong bones, ligaments, and muscles in our growing foals.
 Pastures and hay fields are seeded with a top quality grass mix with 15% alfalfa.
 We grow our own hay which is analyzed annually so that we can supplement any needed vitamins and minerals to the horses' diets.
 We provide hay free choice 24/7 all year round and use slow feed Nibble Net bags and Hay Chix nets to mimic natural grazing rates.
 We feed Purina feeds, Ultium and Enrich as needed, and Uckele vitamins and supplements.
 Minimizing grains, sugars, and starches keeps our horses healthy and minimizes the risk of OCD lesions in our babies.